 “How was your trip to Florida?” everyone asks.

-It was AMAZING.
-Oh my gosh.
-I didn’t want to leave.
-I’m ready to go back already.
-And this is so true.
-I enjoyed Boca Raton and Miami Beach so much that I’m thinking about moving down there.
-They’re so beautiful and inviting.
+It was AMAZING!
+I didn’t want to leave and I’m ready to go back already.
+My company brought me along on a business trip and I had the most wonderful time.
+I enjoyed Boca Raton Florida and Miami Beach so much that I’m thinking about moving down there someday.
+They are so beautiful and inviting.
 You feel like you’re in luxury everywhere you go.
 And who wouldn’t like that, right?

 The holidays are a time of fancy lights, extravagant Christmas trees, and lots of festive decorations.
 All your favorite Instagrammers have picture perfect homes decked out with Christmas decorations EVERYWHERE, and you just want to have a cute home without spending boo-koo bucks.
 Anyone with me??
 I feel ya – so do I. Luckily, I’ve found a few ways to do just that, and I’m sharing them with you here.
 So why not make your home or apartment fun and festive while saving that extra money to spend on gifts (or more decorations ;P).